 These new additions to the library added to the already large World Languages Collection.

-Eight of the Madison Public Libraries (all except the Monroe Street Library) have Spanish language collections with current fiction and nonfiction from Hispanic and Latinx authors, as well as translations of popular English language books.
+All nine Madison Public Library locations now have Spanish language collections with current fiction and nonfiction from Hispanic and Latinx authors, as well as translations of popular English language books.
 These books range from bestsellers to classics, and include books for pleasure reading, learning new skills, and for help with practical matters, such as learning English or studying for tests like the GED or the U.S. Naturalization Test.
 Some locations also have audiobooks and magazines in Spanish.
 Downloadable eBooks and audiobooks in Spanish are available in Wisconsin’s Digital Library, and some magazines in Spanish are available to download on Flipster.

 Learn more about the World Language Collection or explore other Spanish materials online at the library.
 Keep reading to hear how the Spanish Art of the Picture Book collection was paired with local Spanish Daycares to provide in-home delivery during the pandemic!